← All post

 After all this criticism, let me offer balance.
 There are scenarios where a single TMS genuinely serves an enterprise well.

-If you work exclusively with LSP vendors and trust them to manage quality and resource allocation, the TMS functions as a handoff point.
+If you work exclusively with LSP vendors, partitioning content in a simple way, and trust them to manage quality and resource allocation, the TMS functions as a handoff point.
 Content goes in, translations come out.
 You don’t need vendor management tools because your vendor manages that complexity.
 You don’t need quality tracking because that’s their responsibility.

 If your source systems are limited and stable – say, one CMS and one documentation platform – the integration burden is manageable.
 Two connectors don’t create the same lock-in as twenty.